 One of the most contentious issues is what aims and features are to be considered as non-technical and technical.
 The concept of a “notional business person” is sometimes used to provide a more structured approach to addressing that debate.

 The notional business person

-The “notional business person” is a colleague of the person skilled in the art, recently introduced by Technical Board of Appeal 3.5.01 to give some objectivity to the process of assigning features and aims to being technical or non-technical.
+The “notional business person” is a colleague of the person skilled in the art, introduced by Technical Board of Appeal 3.5.01 in T 1463/11 to give some objectivity to the process of assigning features and aims to being technical or non-technical.
 In the modified five step problem and solution approach, the job of the notional business person is to define the non-technical requirements which the person skilled in the art must then implement.
 The notional business person cannot contribute to inventive step; inventive step must be shown in the implementation of the requirements by the person skilled in the art.